 The only musician I remember taking a very definite stand against using an electric bass in a jazz context was the great Milt Hinton.
-He also acknowledged that on certain jobs, when he was told to use an electric bass, and did so, but grudgingly.
-Then he explained that in his opinion, which I respected greatly on matters of bass playing, that the electric bass was “like using a sledge hammer to work on a piece of sculpture.”
+He also acknowledged that on certain jobs, when he was told to use an electric bass, he did so, but grudgingly.
+Then he explained that in his opinion, which I respected greatly on matters of bass playing, the electric bass was “like using a sledge hammer to work on a piece of sculpture.”
 He went on to explain that the electric bass as an instrument was incapable of creating the nuances, shading and variety that is possible with a string bass, no matter how skillful or sensitive the player.
 Nevertheless, the electric bass and other instruments and techniques that some would call musical impedimenta were used in varying degrees by some jazz-oriented bands for many years through and after the 1970s.

 Although the Chick Corea (1941-1921) tune “La Fiesta” was first recorded by him in 1969, I suspect strongly that the recording that inspired arranger Tony Klatka to prepare a chart on it for Woody Herman’s band came from Corea’s Return to Forever LP, which appeared in 1972, and was very much a jazz-rock fusion album.
 Klatka’s arrangement for the Thundering Herd is a marvelous showcase for the talents of all of the musicians in the Herman band, who perform it with both precision and passion.
 The chart is in 6/8 meter, which one may think might impede swing.
 Just the opposite happens: this performance swings from beginning to end.